On The Effectiveness of the UK NIS Regulations as a Mandatory Cybersecurity Reporting Regime: Conclusion

-Our research highlights the need for providing a single source of data for mandatory cybersecurity regimes, such that the data can be aggregated together in a way which is useful for policymakers and cybersecurity researchers.
+With regards to \textbf{RQ1}, whilst we demonstrate that mandatory-disclosure regimes can be combined with FOI laws to assist researchers in collecting data - our research highlights the need for providing a single source of data for mandatory cybersecurity regimes, such that the data can be aggregated together in a way which is useful for policymakers and cybersecurity researchers.
 In the words of the NCSC~\cite{ncsc_review_2025}: ``Technology is currently opaque, and that leads to adverse cybersecurity outcomes, which favour malfeasant threat actors''.
 A single source offers the ability to aggregate national data, providing breakdowns by sectors and attack vectors, whilst avoiding the risk that data is de-anonymised.

-As the UK Government seeks implement greater mandatory reporting regimes, there is further work in research to obtain and analyse this data to provide better signals to both cybersecurity researchers and policymakers on which areas should be better targeted for research.
-Additional further work may wish to consider applying these methodologies in other jurisdictions, such as in the EU and United States using the FOI legislation in those jurisdictions.
+As the UK Government implements greater mandatory reporting regimes, further work is needed to obtain and analyse such data, providing better signals to researchers and policymakers on which areas to target.
+Future work may also apply these methodologies in other jurisdictions, such as the EU and United States, using their respective FOI legislation.